1856 Rhode Island gubernatorial election

-The 1856 Rhode Island gubernatorial election was held on 2 April 1856 in order to elect the governor of Rhode Island.
-Incumbent Republican governor William W. Hoppin won re-election against Democratic nominee Americus V. Potter in a rematch from the 1855 Rhode Island gubernatorial election.
+The 1856 Rhode Island gubernatorial election was held on April 2, 1856, to elect the governor of Rhode Island.
+Incumbent Republican governor William W. Hoppin won re-election over Democratic nominee Americus V. Potter in a rematch from the 1855 Rhode Island gubernatorial election.

 General election

-Incumbent Whig governor William W. Hoppin had changed parties before the election and had instead joined the Republican party, by being the incumbent governor, Hoppin's quickly became the Republican nominee for re-election.
-On election day, 2 April 1856, incumbent Republican governor William W. Hoppin won re-election by a margin of 2,734 votes against his Democratic opponent Americus V. Potter, thereby retaining Republican control over the office of governor.
-Hoppin was sworn in for his third term on 26 May 1856.
+Incumbent Whig governor William W. Hoppin had changed parties before the election and instead joined the Republican party, by being the incumbent governor, Hoppin's quickly became the Republican nominee for re-election.
+On election day, April 2, 1856, incumbent Republican governor William W. Hoppin won reelection by a margin of 2,734 votes against his Democratic opponent Americus V. Potter, thereby retaining Republican control over the office of governor.
+Hoppin was sworn in for his third term on May 26, 1856.